How to Sell a Hoarder House in Maryland

 Why a Cash Sale Makes Sense Here

 The traditional listing path doesn't work for hoarder properties.
-Here's why almost every Maryland real estate agent will turn down the listing or insist on a major cleanout first:
+Here's why:

 A cash buyer who specializes in as-is properties solves all four problems at once.

 Not every cluttered house is a Level 5 hoarder property.
-Cash buyers in Maryland generally categorize properties using something close to the Clutter Hoarding Scale:
+Here's the general scale:

-Level 1 — Heavy ClutterAll rooms accessible, no significant odors, normal pet count.
-Most agents will still list this with a quick declutter.
+Level 1 — Heavy ClutterAll rooms accessible, no significant odors.
+Most agents will still list this.

 Level 2 — Notable ClutterOne major appliance broken, light pet odors, some clutter blocking exits.
-Agents may pass; cash buyers will look.
+Agents may pass.

-Level 3 — Significant HoardingOne room unusable, visible structural neglect, minor pest activity, multiple non-working appliances.
+Level 3 — Significant HoardingOne room unusable, visible structural neglect, minor pest activity.
 Cash sale territory.

-Level 4 — Severe HoardingMultiple rooms inaccessible, sewage or mold issues, heavy pest activity, structural damage, biohazard concerns.
+Level 4 — Severe HoardingMultiple rooms inaccessible, sewage or mold issues, structural damage.
 Specialized cash buyer required.

-Level 5 — Extreme HoardingHouse unsafe to enter, hazardous waste, no functional plumbing or electrical, may require haz-mat remediation.
-Sold strictly land-value or as a teardown.
+Level 5 — Extreme HoardingHouse unsafe to enter, hazardous waste, no functional systems.
+Sold as land value or teardown.

 Common Maryland Scenarios We See